 - Community Service Projects

-Drama/Musical performances, Osprey Chorus, Recorder, Tone Chimes, and
+- Drama/Musical performances, Ukulele, Tone Chimes, and private instrumental/vocal music lessons

 - Student Council